lngng/moDSTogether/README.md

+UNDER CONSTRUCTION

 # Installing Git

-There are a few options for using git on windows.
+There are a few options for using git to track a project.
 Behind all of them is the same command-based system that you're probably somewhat familiar with.
 Paired with a hosting option, a git-tracked project can extend those commands and its endless benefits to a team of any size.
 We'll be using GitHub for that.

 There happens to be a desktop git solution made by Github and it doesn't suck, so we'll use that.